 Mince pies, mistletoe, and mulled wine are just some of the seasonal delights many of us enjoy in the run up to Christmas.
 Some people believe that equity markets also get into the festive spirit in December, experiencing a phenomenon known as a ‘Santa Rally’.
-But is it really the most wonderful time of the year – or just a popular myth?
+But is it really – or just a popular myth?

 What is a ‘Santa Rally’?

 The idea is that markets rise at the end of the year, with some suggestions that equities often outperform in December.